Women's Web

-The Six Rules of Money Management
+Six Great Money Management Tips

 By Poornima Kavlekar

 When I started my career in the mid-90s, my father gave me two basic money rules to follow.
 One was to start an insurance plan as early as possible and the other to follow a disciplined approach towards savings.
 I did.
 Today, I am reaping the benefits.
-I would like to share my learning with our 20-something young readers who are taking their baby steps into becoming financially independent.
+I would like to share my learning with our 20-something young women at work who are taking their baby steps into becoming financially independent.
 With time on your side and fewer responsibilities, this is the perfect period to lay the foundation for a secure future by regulating savings and smart investing.

-1. Start planning early.
 Something that Mumbai-based financial analyst Varsha Thakur, 21, did.
 Just three months into her financially independent world, she has already invested in fixed deposits with banks and bought some gold coins.
 Varsha’s approach allows more time on your side for money to grow.
 This is when the power of compounding works best.
 This is nothing but reinvestment of income for the long-term at the same rate of return to constantly grow the principal amount, year after year.
 For example, if you make a single investment of Rs 1,000 in an instrument that offers you a return of say 10 per cent, it will grow by more than 10 times at the end of 25 years.

 Starting early also helps in achieving financial goals easily.
 A marriage planned or child’s education will put little pressure on your finances.
 Manish Jain, Certified Financial Planner, knowledge partners, a financial planning services company, feels, “Early planning helps in creating a ‘mid-term nest egg’ if the young lady decides to take a career break after 8-10 years or so to bring up her children or to study further.”